Nand4Kishore/SI_Final_Project/README.md

 # Bing Web Search single-page app

-This single-page app demonstrates how the Bing Web Search API can be used to retrieve, parse, and display relevant search results based on a user's query.
-HTML, CSS, and JS files are included.
-Express.js is the only dependency.
+This project demonstrates how the Bing Web Search API can be used to retrieve search results based on a user's query.

 The sample app can: